 State expenditures.
-The measure increases state expenditures by an estimated \$900 million in FY 2024-25, and by larger amounts in later years, for the state aid obligation for school finance as required under current law.
-Because the measure would take effect during the fiscal year when expenditures are required, appropriations would be made via the school finance mid-year adjustment.
+The measure increases state expenditures by an estimated \$2.6 billion in FY 2024-25, and by larger amounts in later years.
+Of this amount, \$1.7 billion is a General Fund expenditure to fully reimburse local governments other than school districts for their property tax revenue reduction as a result of the measure.
+The remaining \$900 million is an expenditure for the increased state aid obligation for school finance as required under current law.
+Because the measure would take effect during the fiscal year when expenditures are required, appropriations would be made via supplemental appropriations acts.
 Assuming the General Assembly enacts a balanced budget for FY 2024-25 during the 2024 legislative session, the measure would require equivalent mid-year reductions in appropriations to other programs.